Jackett/Jackett/README.md

        * Debian/Ubunutu: apt-get install libcurl-dev
        * Redhat/Fedora: yum install libcurl-devel
        * For other distros see the  [Curl docs](http://curl.haxx.se/dlwiz/?type=devel).
- 3. Download and extract the latest ```.tar.bz2``` release from the [website](http://jackett.net/Download)  and run Jackett using mono with the command "mono JackettConsole.exe".
+ 3. Download and extract the latest ```.tar.bz2``` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett using mono with the command "mono JackettConsole.exe".

 #### Installation on Synology
 1. Install Sonarr & Mono 3.10 from synocommunity.